TomShacham/shacks/README.md

   or b) you send a response header of content-type "text/html; charset=utf-8"
 - you can only read a body once because it's a stream, so you need to hand it around if you want to re-use it
 - uri in a type-safe router must end with a "/" so that we can ensure the type of the uri (see open questions)
-- open api spec doesn't support
+- open api spec doesn't support optional parameters
+  - responses are optional, you don't have to add metadata to your routing if you don't want to!
+  - doesnt support components (i.e. no way to reference some shared object; just use a shared example object from tests)
+  - no way to say a parameter is optional (in the routing api, if a query param is present then it's required)

 ## Open questions